matthewfeickert/talk-IRIS-HEP-Institute-Retreat-2020/talk.md

 .italic.smaller[
 So here is one of our first reasonable validation plots.
 It's preliminary, the black line is ATLAS-SUSY-2018-04 official exclusion curve.
-The grey line is SModelS using pyhf, running over the published data. &mdash; Wolfgang Waltenberger, CMS/SModelS ]
+The grey line is SModelS using `pyhf`, running over the published data. &mdash; Wolfgang Waltenberger, CMS/SModelS ]
 ]